 Significant judgement or estimate Summary of management's approach Audit Comments Assessment Net pension liability - £62m- continued We have confirmed the controls and processes over the completeness and accuracy of the underlying information used to determine the estimate.
-Green • We have confirmed there were no significant changes in 2022/23 to the valuation method. • We conducted an analytical review to confirm reasonableness of the Council's share of LGPS pension assets.
-Conclusion Page Subject to the completion of the outstanding work set out on pages 4 and 5, our work has not identified any material issues in relation to this accounting estimate.
-23
+Green • We have confirmed there were no significant changes in 2022/23 to the valuation method.
+We conducted an analytical review to confirm reasonableness of the Council's share of LGPS pension assets.
+Conclusion Раф Our work has not identified any material issues in relation to this accounting estimate.